In This Article

 It’s also important to consider the geographic location.
 Knowing where your ancestors lived may help rule out some groups.

-A thorough genetic study, paired with efficient statistical analysis of available data, may be needed in some cases.
+In some cases, a thorough genetic study, paired with efficient statistical analysis of available data, may be needed.

 This is especially true for extended families with very limited information.